Green Green (video game): Characters

 The yes man of the group.
 Ichibanboshi mostly follows whatever the group does, though has his own ideas on how to win the girls over.
 Is a bit more down to earth than Bacchiguu, but not by much.
 His weak character lures him to Futaba Kutsuki.
-On the side, he's a rock & roll guitarist with a band of his own.
+On the side, he is a rock & roll guitarist with a band of his own.